Puyallup High School: Renovations

 The first of the major remodeling projects occurred with the main classroom building in 1971.
 The gym was remodeled in 1984 and the Library Science Building in 1986.
-The entire campus was closed during the 1993-1994 school year during a major renovation.
+The entire campus was closed during the 1993–1994 school year during a major renovation.
 The 1,600 students were housed in portable buildings, spare rooms in churches, and other facilities around the city of Puyallup.
 Walls, beams, and structures were altered or removed to improve the structure and enhance the teaching and learning methods of the day.
 Every effort was made to retain the original design of the structure.
 The old gym was lost, but a new commons area was added.
 Part of the front steps were removed, but the auditorium was improved while maintaining the architecture and elegance of the facility.
 The architectural firm of Burr, Rising, Lawrence and Bates was awarded a Historic Renovation - Citation Award in 1996 for their work on the renovation.

+Library closure

+During the 2022–2023 school year, it became apparent to staff and students alike that a sewer line had begun leaking in the Library Science Building (which contained the schools library, chemistry lab, and ceramics room).
+Soon after this a sinkhole emerged on the outside of the building.
+This (along with other preexisting issues with the building) forced the Puyallup School District to condemn and permanently close the building to all students and staff.
+Because of the specialized classrooms within the building, finding replacements elsewhere was difficult.
+As of 2023, a small collection of books from the library have been moved into what was the main building’s attendance office while the remaining collection has been transferred to surrounding schools.
+Ceramics was transferred to what used to be the school’s teachers lounge and the course was renamed to “Sculptures”.
+A classroom in the main building has been selected for conversion to a new chemistry lab however repeated delays have meant that as of 2023 there is still no safety-rated chemistry lab at Puyallup High School.